-An order_spec is defined as follows:
+An order\spec is defined as follows:

-[class class_name] [type type_name] [name "domain_name"] order ordering fixed Records are returned in the order they are defined in the zone file. random Records are returned in some random order. cyclic Records are returned in a cyclic round-robin order.
-If BIND is configured with the "-enable-fixed-rrset" option at compile time, then the initial ordering of the RRset will match the one specified in the zone file.
+[class class\name] [type type\name] [name "domain\name"] order ordering fixed Records are returned in the order they are defined in the zone file. random Records are returned in some random order.

 If no class is specified, the default is ANY.
 If no type is specified, the default is ANY.
-If no name is specified, the default is "" (asterisk).
+If no name is specified, the default is "\" (asterisk).